 Crossroads is a social service outreach agency of the Episcopal Diocese of Michigan with two locations in Detroit.
-Founded in 1971, Crossroads exists to support the community at large by providing emergency assistance, advocacy, and counseling to anyone in need.
-We are committed to bringing hope to those living on the edge of despair.
+Founded in 1971, Crossroads exists to support the community at large by providing emergency assistance, advocacy, and counseling.
+They are committed to bring hope to those living on the edge of despair.
+Non-perishable food items are needed.
+Click here for the list.

 There is Always a Need